clone206/dsd2dxd/README.md

     -i, --inrate
         Input DSD data rate.
 1 (dsd64) or 2 (dsd128) (default: 1.
 2 only available with Decimation ratio of 16, 32, or 64)
     -o, --output
         Output type.
-S (stdout), or W (wave) (default: S. Note that W outputs to outfile.wav in current directory) -v, --volume
+S (stdout), or W (wave) (default: S. Note that W outputs to <basename>.wav in current directory, where basename is the input filename without the extension.)
+    -v, --volume
         Volume adjustment in dB.
 If a negative number is needed use the --volume= format. (default: 0).
     -l, --loud